arthi2900/app1/docs/prd.md

 - Suspend button: Available only for Admin role to suspend user accounts (integrated into Active status button)
 - User status categories:
   - Pending Approval: New users awaiting admin approval, cannot login
-  - Active: Approved users with full system access
-  - Suspended: Users whose accounts have been suspended, cannot login
+  - Active: Approved users with full system access\n  - Suspended: Users whose accounts have been suspended, cannot login
 - **Status-based button navigation**: Admin views display three status buttons (Pending, Active, Suspended) at top of User Management page for quick filtering, with relevant actions integrated into each button
 - Admin can filter and manage users based on their status by clicking corresponding button
 - **School filtering**: Principal views show only teachers and students from their assigned school; Teacher views show only students from their assigned sections\n\n### 8.12 Principal Dashboard - Total Teachers Card Feature